About ECIP Regina

 - ECIP staff also support smooth transitions into school and other centre-based programs and services as needed.

 - Children’s development is maintained or enhanced as a result of participation in ECIP.

 - Families have increased knowledge regarding their child’s needs and strengths and the needs and strengths of their family.

 - Families’ confidence to advocate for their children who experience, or are at risk for, developmental delays will be enhanced.

 - Communities will become more inclusive as families connect to other programs and services that meet their needs.

-Funding for the Early Childhood Intervention Program is provided by: the Ministry of Education, Government of Saskatchewan, Health Canada, Federal Government, and the United Way of Regina.
+Funding for the Early Childhood Intervention Program is provided by: Government of Saskatchewan, Indigenous Services Canada and the United Way of Regina.

 Visit our Friends Of ECIP page to many of the other wonderful partners and supporters that we've had a privilege of working with.

 The geographical area in which the activities of the ECIP, RR are carried out include; Regina, north to Nokomis, including Raymore, east on Highway #1 to Whitewood, east on Highway #48 to Langbank, south to Francis, west to Belle Plain/Craik, including Pense and Bethune.